Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Last stop, Singapore!

-But it wasn’t the last day for everyone; nearly a third of our fellow guests would be remaining on-board for another two weeks to cruise the islands of Indonesia (which actually had an amazing itinerary including some of my favorite places in Indonesia – Bali, Lombok and Borobudur).
+But it isn’t the last day for everyone.
+Nearly a third of our fellow guests will be remaining on-board for another two weeks to cruise the islands of Indonesia.

 Read More: Sunrise at Borobudur